atlassian-labs/compass-examples/snippets/scripts/compass-github-importer/README.md

 ```

 By default, all repos will be added.
-If you see some repos you don't want to import during the dry-run?
-Modify `index.js` to add some filters.
+If you notice any repositories that you don't want to import during the dry run, you can modify `index.js` to add filters accordingly.

 ```javascript
 for (const repo of repos) {